 A step-by-step guide to creating a backlink

-With that said, there are two primary types of backlinks you can learn to create today that will positively impact your SEO and benefit your business if done properly
+With that said, there are two primary types of backlinks: internal and external.
+These will positively impact your SEO and benefit your business if done properly.

 An internal backlink is when you create a backlink on one of your own pages that links out to another one of your related pages or a product.

 As an example, perhaps your online course is all about cooking.
-Breaking down some of the recipes within the course and putting them into a blog format, then linking to the course within those blogs is a powerful strategy to build a good internal backlink.
+Break down some of the recipes within the course and put them into a blog format.
+Then linking to the course within your blog is a powerful strategy to build a good internal backlink.

 Additionally, repurposing old content is a great way to internally backlink.
-You can utilize effective tactics such as the “pillar and cluster strategy” or add case studies to your site, both of which will help you refresh the content on your site and give authenticity to your online course.
+You can utilize effective tactics such as the “pillar and cluster strategy” or add case studies to your site.
+Both of these will help you refresh the content on your site and give authenticity to your online course.

-The pillar and cluster strategy, for reference, means creating a centralized ‘pillar page’ that covers the overall topic and includes links to ‘clusters’ of content that is related to the pillar.
+The pillar and cluster strategy, for reference, means creating a centralized ‘pillar page’ that covers the overall topic.
+This includes links to ‘clusters’ of content that is related to the pillar.

 External backlinks are harder to control, as you are forced to rely on the authority of another site and hope they link in an SEO-friendly manner.

-A great way this can benefit you is to reach out to other creators or bloggers and offer to write a guest post to be published on their sites.
+This can benefit your SEO if you reach out to other creators or bloggers and offer to write a guest post to be published on their sites.

 Depending on the site, they may use your name on the byline or their own.
 Regardless, writing a guest post gives you the freedom to integrate a backlink to your product or webpage in an efficient way.
 (Just confirm the webpage or blog you are writing the post for accepts backlinks, as not all bloggers or content creators will.)